dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/column_types.md

 Use this configuration only when required, i.e. when the type inference is not working as expected.
 Otherwise you can omit this configuration.

 ## Troubleshooting
-Note that column type configuration is case sensitive, so a column called Country_Name in your Seed, should be referenced by Country_Name, not country_name.
-This is irregardless of quoting configuration.
+Note: The `column_types` configuration is case-sensitive, regardless of quoting configuration.
+If you specify a column as `Country_Name` in your Seed, you should reference it as `Country_Name`, and not `country_name`.